forgiveness

 Verses 24-25And when he had begun to settle accounts, one was brought to him who owed him ten thousand talents.
 But as he was not able to pay, his master commanded that he be sold, with his wife and children and all that he had, and that payment be made.’

-The King is someone of honour.
-Not only does He desire to settle accounts to open the way for an equal relationship based on free choice, but He also actions that desire.
-Using His power to raise others up and set people free.
+The king is someone of honour.
+He not only desires to settle accounts to open the way for an equal relationship based on free choice, but he also actions that desire.
+Using his power to set people free.

 the king is rich in mercy